waymao/melodic_tmp_container/README.md

 ssh ros@localhost -p 822
 ```

+The password is the usual lab password, and can also be found hidden somewhere in the pile
+in this repository.

+### VS Code Setup
 You may also connect do remote edit through vscode by connecting to this host.
 You may not use devcontainer in vscode, as vscode-server uses the patched glibc version
 only through ssh, not through devcontainer.

+For easy vscode access, do `ssh-copy-id ros@localhost -p 822`.

 ### First-time setup
 During the first time, run